Merri/settlers2/src/pages/2012/08/canvas-limitations-conquered/index.md

 ---
-title: "Canvas limitations conquered"
+title: 'Canvas limitations conquered'
-publishDate: "2012-08-02"
+description: Utility based on canvas.
+pubDate: 2012-08-02
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "site-news"
+    - news
-  - "tools"
+    - tools
 ---

 So, today I noticed a serious issue with my earlier PNG implementation: HTML5 Canvas doesn't treat colors as exactly as I'd like to when alpha channel is active on a pixel.
 This results RGB data on a semitransparent pixel to be incorrect when reading it.
 So I can't use a PNG image with alpha transparency.